cqcallaw/newt/README.md

 ## Compound Types

 ### Record Types
-newt supports compound types analagous to C's structs.
-Unlike C's structs, the data is not stored contiguously in memory.
+newt supports compound types analagous to C's structs, though unlike C's structs, data is not stored contiguously in memory.
 In newt, these are called _record types_.

 ```
 person {